zakodium-oss/react-plot-docs/docs/100_series/000_intro.md

 - **[FunctionSeries](./400_functionSeries.md)**
 - **[RangeSeries](./500_rangeSeries.md)**

-Series are direct children of the `Plot` component and you may have as many Series as you which on the same plot.
+Series are direct children of the `Plot` component and you may have as many Series as you wish on the same plot.

 ## Data

-The main purpose of `react-plot` is displaying different data in many ways.
+The main purpose of `react-plot` is to display different data in different ways.
-Data is an array of points that differ from serie to another
+Data is an array of points that differ from one serie to another

 ## Base Props

-They are the props that all series have:
+Base props are the props that all series have:

 #### <u>Mandatory</u>

-- **data:** displayed serie's data<br/>
+- **data:** displays serie's data<br/>
   type: [`Data`](../500_types/data.md)

 #### <u>Optional</u>